Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             NC_007795.1:6767:6900:-.
 If all sRNAs of the reference genome need to be used, please assign "all".
 Default is all.
-      --program {RNAplex,RNAup,both}, -p {RNAplex,RNAup,both}
+      --program {RNAplex,RNAup,IntaRNA} [{RNAplex,RNAup,IntaRNA} ...], -p {RNAplex,RNAup,IntaRNA} [{RNAplex,RNAup,IntaRNA} ...]
                             The program for detecting sRNA-mRNA interaction.
-                            Please assign "RNAplex" or "RNAup" or "both".
-Default is both.
+                            Please choose "RNAplex", "RNAup" or "IntaRNA".
+If multiple programs need to be executed, please use space to separate them.
       --top TOP, -t TOP     The ranking number of targets which will be included to final output.
 The ranking is based on the binding energy.
-Default is 20.
+Default is 50.

     additional arguments:
       --rnaplfold_path RNAPLFOLD_PATH
-                            Path of RNAplfold in Vienna package.
+                            Path of RNAplfold of the Vienna package.
       --rnaplex_path RNAPLEX_PATH
-                            Path of RNAplex in Vienna package.
+                            Path of RNAplex of the Vienna package.
       --rnaup_path RNAUP_PATH
-                            Path of RNAup in Vienna package.
+                            Path of RNAup of the Vienna package.
+      --intarna_path INTARNA_PATH
+                            Path of IntaRNA.
       --interaction_length INTERACTION_LENGTH, -i INTERACTION_LENGTH
                             Maximum length of an interaction.
 Default is 30.
-      --window_size_target WINDOW_SIZE_TARGET, -wt WINDOW_SIZE_TARGET
+      --window_size_target_rnaplex WINDOW_SIZE_TARGET_RNAPLEX, -wt WINDOW_SIZE_TARGET_RNAPLEX
                             The average of the pair probabilities over windows for mRNA target.
-It only works for "RNAplex".
+It is only applied for "RNAplex".
 Default is 240.
-      --span_target SPAN_TARGET, -st SPAN_TARGET
+      --span_target_rnaplex SPAN_TARGET_RNAPLEX, -st SPAN_TARGET_RNAPLEX
                             The maximum allowed separation of a base pair to span for mRNA target.
-It only works for "RNAplex".
+It is only applied for "RNAplex".
                             Default is 160.
-      --window_size_srna WINDOW_SIZE_SRNA, -ws WINDOW_SIZE_SRNA
+      --window_size_srna_rnaplfold WINDOW_SIZE_SRNA_RNAPLFOLD, -ws WINDOW_SIZE_SRNA_RNAPLFOLD
-                            It is similar to --window_size_target, but for sRNA.
+                            Similar to --window_size_target, but for sRNA.
 Default is 30.
-      --span_srna SPAN_SRNA, -ss SPAN_SRNA
+      --span_srna_rnaplfold SPAN_SRNA_RNAPLFOLD, -ss SPAN_SRNA_RNAPLFOLD
-                            It is similar to --span_target, but for sRNA.
+                            Similar to --span_target, but for sRNA.
 Default is 30.
       --unstructured_region_rnaplex_target UNSTRUCTURED_REGION_RNAPLEX_TARGET, -ut UNSTRUCTURED_REGION_RNAPLEX_TARGET
                             Calculate the mean probability of the unpaired region for mRNA target.
 It only works for "RNAplex".
 Default is 30.
       --unstructured_region_rnaplex_srna UNSTRUCTURED_REGION_RNAPLEX_SRNA, -us UNSTRUCTURED_REGION_RNAPLEX_SRNA
-                            It is similar to --unstructured_region_rnaplex_target,
+                            Similar to --unstructured_region_rnaplex_target, but
-                            but for sRNA.
+                            for sRNA.
 Default is 30.
       --unstructured_region_rnaup UNSTRUCTURED_REGION_RNAUP, -uu UNSTRUCTURED_REGION_RNAUP
                             Compute the mean probability of unpaired region.
 It only works for "RNAup".
-Default is 30.
+Default is 40.
-      --energy_threshold ENERGY_THRESHOLD, -e ENERGY_THRESHOLD
+      --energy_threshold_rnaplex ENERGY_THRESHOLD_RNAPLEX, -e ENERGY_THRESHOLD_RNAPLEX
                             The minimum energy for a duplex.
 It only works for "RNAplex".
 Default is -8.
-      --duplex_distance DUPLEX_DISTANCE, -d DUPLEX_DISTANCE
+      --duplex_distance_rnaplex DUPLEX_DISTANCE_RNAPLEX, -d DUPLEX_DISTANCE_RNAPLEX
                             Distance between target 3'ends of two consecutive duplexes.
 It works for "RNAplex".
 Default is 20.
       --parallels_rnaplex PARALLELS_RNAPLEX, -pp PARALLELS_RNAPLEX
-                            The number of parallel runs for running RNAplex.
+                            The number of parallel jobs for running RNAplex.
                             Default is 5.
       --parallels_rnaup PARALLELS_RNAUP, -pu PARALLELS_RNAUP
-                            The number of parallel runs for running RNAup.
+                            The number of parallel jobs for running RNAup.
 Default is 20.
+      --parallels_intarna PARALLELS_INTARNA, -pi PARALLELS_INTARNA
+                            The number of parallel jobs for running IntaRNA.
+                            Default is 10.
       --continue_rnaup, -cr
-                            For running RNAup based on the previous intermediate results if the previous process was crushed.
+                            For running RNAup based on the previous intermediate results if the previous process stopped.
 Default is False.
+      --slide_window_size_srna_intarna SLIDE_WINDOW_SIZE_SRNA_INTARNA, -sw SLIDE_WINDOW_SIZE_SRNA_INTARNA
+                            The silding window size of sRNA sequences.
+0 will use the full sequence to execute IntaRNA.
+Default is 150.
+      --max_loop_length_srna_intarna MAX_LOOP_LENGTH_SRNA_INTARNA, -ls MAX_LOOP_LENGTH_SRNA_INTARNA
+                            The maximal loop length of sRNA.
+If the value is assigned by 0, --slide_window_size_srna_intarna will
+                            be used for the maximal loop length of sRNA.
+Default is 100.
+      --slide_window_size_target_intarna SLIDE_WINDOW_SIZE_TARGET_INTARNA, -tw SLIDE_WINDOW_SIZE_TARGET_INTARNA
+                            The silding window size of target sequences.
+0 will use the full sequence to execute IntaRNA.
+Default is 150.
+      --max_loop_length_target_intarna MAX_LOOP_LENGTH_TARGET_INTARNA, -lt MAX_LOOP_LENGTH_TARGET_INTARNA
+                            The maximal loop length of target.
+If the value is assigned by 0, --slide_window_size_target_intarna will
+                            be used for the maximal loop length of target.
+Default is 100.
+      --mode_intarna {H,E,M}, -mi {H,E,M}
+                            The prediction mode of IntaRNA.
+'H' is heuristic, 'M' is exact with long computational time.
+'E' is exact with long computational time and high memory.
       --potential_target_start POTENTIAL_TARGET_START, -ps POTENTIAL_TARGET_START
-                            Extracting the upstream nucleotides of
+                            Distance for the extraction of upstream nucleotides of --target_feature.
-                            --target_feature.
 Default is 200.
       --potential_target_end POTENTIAL_TARGET_END, -pe POTENTIAL_TARGET_END
-                            Extracting the nucleotides directly behind staring
-                            point of --target_feature.
+                            Distance for the extraction of downstream nucleotides of --target_feature.
 Default is 150.
       --target_feature TARGET_FEATURE [TARGET_FEATURE ...], -tf TARGET_FEATURE [TARGET_FEATURE ...]
                             The feature name of potential targets.
 If multiple features need to be assigned, please use spaces to